notrab/turso-schema-registry/README.md

 1. Register new migrations
 2. Fetch required migrations based on their current version
-3. Verify if they're up-to-date with the latest schema version
+3. Verify if they're at the latest schema version

 ## Typical Workflow